-Following are the 3 steps for the keyword research
+Following are the 3 steps for the keyword research:

-1. Finding the keywords.
+1. Find the keywords.

-Step 1: Finding the Keywords
+Step 1: Finding Keywords:

 You need something to start and build your keyword list.
 In this case, it’s the keywords and phrases your audiences and customers are using to find you.
 For example, the keywords people use to find my website would be: